Alemayehu-Desta/Alemayehu-Desta/README.md

 I am a Data Analyst with a background in Economic Analysis.
 Currently, I am a proud participant in the **6th Cohort of the MIT Emerging
-Talent Foundation Program**, where I’m sharpening my data science skills.
+Talent Foundation Program**.

-I am passionate about transforming raw data into actionable insights and
+I am sharpening my data science skills and am passionate about transforming
-driving data-informed decisions.
+raw data into actionable insights and driving data-informed decisions.

 When I’m not analyzing data, you’ll find me hiking, exploring nature, or
 staying curious about emerging technologies.
 I also enjoy connecting with